Sign up

 Participants received daily motivational nudges, shared activity photos to create a supportive community, and had the opportunity to win prizes such as sports equipment vouchers and well-being hampers.

 Beyond the numbers, the true success of the challenge was reflected in the personal experiences of participants.
-One Primary Care employee shared:
+Primary Care colleagues shared the following feedback:

 "This challenge came at the right time for me.
 Having experienced two bereavements over the holiday season, my mood was very low.
 The challenge motivated me to move more, which significantly improved my mental well-being.
 I feel more like my old self!
 I enjoyed pushing myself further each day and have continued exercising even after the challenge ended."